Nonclassical resource for continuous variable telecloning with non-Gaussian advantage: Non-Gaussian advantage in CV telecloning

 During the telecloning of coherent states using the irreversible protocol, clones with optimal fidelity are obtained when the excess noise in the clone quadratures, $\hat{x}_C$ and $\hat{p}_C$, are symmetric~\cite{van-Loock_PRL_2001}.
 This is possible when a vacuum state impinges on the balanced beam splitter, which is used to split the modes among the distant receivers.
 For the irreversible protocol, we can observe that the PS-$1,1$ non-Gaussian state furnishes the highest maximum fidelity among all the considered non-Gaussian resources, $\mathcal{F}_{\max}^{\text{PS-}1,1} \approx 0.656$ at $r_{\text{opt}}^{\text{PS-}1,1} \approx 0.4137$ (here, we define $r_{\text{opt}}^{\rho}$ as the squeezing amplitude at which the resource state $\rho$ provides the maximum fidelity).
 This is, however, lower than the maximum fidelity $\mathcal{F}_{\max}^{\text{TMSV}} = 0.667$, obtained through the TMSV resource at $r_{\text{opt}}^{\text{TMSV}} = 0.881$ as shown in Fig.~\ref{fig:coh}(b).

 The advantage of non-Gaussianity is apparent on two fronts - $(i)$ below $r \approx 0.5$, the photon-subtracted state always dominates over the Gaussian TMSV state in providing clones with higher fidelity, and $(ii)$ the maximum fidelity for the non-Gaussian state is attained at much lower squeezing amplitude, $r$.
 Conversely, the PA-$1,1$ non-Gaussian state provides no advantage compared to the TMSV state, being able to implement quantum advantage $(\mathcal{F} \geq 0.5)$ only in a limited range of $r \in (0.5,1)$.
 The non-Gaussian states obtained by adding (subtracting) a single photon to (from) a single mode of the TMSV state perform the worst since they cannot even overcome the classical threshold, over the entire range of squeezing.
 The situation is qualitatively similar in the reversible protocol (see Fig.~\ref{fig:coh}(d)).
 The PS-$1,1$ state provides a clear advantage over its Gaussian counterpart, although, the maximum fidelity of $2/3$ is obtained only at infinite squeezing.
 No other non-Gaussian state, like the PA-$1,1$, PA-$1,0$, or PS-$1,0$, can outperform the TMSV resource, even though some of them can provide quantum advantage by beating the classical threshold for moderate resource squeezing $r \gtrsim 0.4$.
 Finally, we note that Eq. \eqref{eq:peng_anticlone_xp} indicates that the quadratures corresponding to the anticlone are independent of the resource state.
 Therefore, both Gaussian and non-Gaussian states produce anticlones with the same classical fidelity of $1/2$~\cite{Zhang_PRA_2006}.
+It is important to note that we have considered $\mathcal{F} = 2/3$ as the quantum benchmark for coherent state telecloning.
+However, there can exist nonuniversal, local cloning maps for higher-dimensional or CV states that can achieve fidelity greater than universal cloning machines~\cite{Rafal2004, Cerf_PRL_2005}.
+Unlike local cloning maps, no amplification of the input state is needed and the protocols considered here rely only on squeezed states and linear optics~\cite{van-Loock_PRL_2001}.
+So far, using several Gaussian and non-Gaussian resources, such as two-mode squeezed vacuum (TMSV), photon-added and subtracted TMSV states (including single and multi-photon operations), and other bimodal superposition states, we have not observed fidelities above 2/3.
 Let us now investigate how nonclassicality, as estimated by our proposed measure $Q$, performs as the key resource for the telecloning of coherent states.

-\subsubsection{Quadrature variance as an indicator of coherent state telecloning fidelity}
+\subsection{Quadrature variance as an indicator of coherent state telecloning fidelity}